SharePoint/sp-dev-docs/docs/schema/rowlimit-element-deploymentmanifestspwebpart.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represeents the limit on the number of rows (items) returned by a query on an instance of a Web Part object.
+Represeents the limit on the number of rows (items) returned by a query on an instance of a web part object.

 ## Definition